This policy was last updated December 10, 2021.

 We may share personal information about you as follows:

-- General.
+General.
 We store your Personal Data for as long as reasonably required for its purpose or for any additional period required by law.
-We will delete your account information and Personal Data when you or when we delete your account.
+We will delete your account information and Personal Data when you terminate your use of the Services, or when we delete your account.
 We may store information longer for legitimate business reasons (for example, Personal Data may remain in backups for a reasonable period of time), or as legally required.
 Otherwise, we store your Personal Data until you request us to remove it from our servers.
 We store our logs and other technical records indefinitely.